hpcleuven/VscDocumentation/source/leuven/ThinKing7_quick_start.rst

 ThinKing7 quick start guide

-:ref:`ThinKing7 <thinking centos7 hardware>` is the most recent KU Leuven/UHasselt Tier-2 cluster.
-It can be used for most workloads, and has nodes with a lot of memory, as well as nodes with GPUs.
+:ref:`ThinKing7 <thinking centos7 hardware>` is the old Thinking cluster that got an upgrade to CentOS 7.6.
+The cluster is at the end of its lifetime.
+The Ivybridge nodes will be removed by the end of 2019.
+The Hasswell nodes have a little longer to go.
+Thinking can be used for most workloads, but have a look at :ref:`Genius <Genius hardware>` for the most recent hardware.

 How to connect to ThinKing?

+All users having an active VSC account can connect to the login node(s).You can login through 1 general login node which will loadbalance your connection to one of the available login nodes using the command:

+$ ssh vscXXXXX@login-thinking.hpc.kuleuven.be

 ThinKing does have a 4 dedicated login nodes.
-All users having an active VSC account can connect to the login node with the same credentials using the command:
+You can directly login to these nodes with the same credentials, by using their hostname

-$ ssh vscXXXXX@nodename

-Where nodename can be one of the following:

 Normal login nodes: